melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 <!--chapter:end:10a.Rmd-->

 # Introduction
-Note to readers: Text in section is the same in both California vermilion rockfish assessment documents.
+Note to readers: Text in this section is the same in both California vermilion rockfish assessment documents.